 What Is a Budget Template?

 Budget planning allows you to determine how much you are really spending, decide where you can save and if some reorganization of funds is due.
-A Budget — alternatively referred to as an "Estimate" — is an approximate calculation of any expected costs in comparison to incoming funds.
+A budget — alternatively referred to as an "Estimate" — is an approximate calculation of any expected costs in comparison to incoming funds.
 Finances can be difficult to manage, but with some help, you can set timelines, track progress, and keep all details organized while taking all of the necessary paperwork into account.
-Download our Budget Templates to manage your finances at work or at home while reducing debt.
+Download our printable budget templates to manage your finances at work or at home while reducing debt.

 The most common types of at-home budget spreadsheets include the following:

 - Business Budget Templates;

 There are several types of budgets according to the function it serves:

 - A preliminary budget is prepared initially to find out the approximate cost of a project or an undertaking.

 - An approximate quantity method budget is a rough estimate prepared to quickly calculate an approximate cost and is usually used for budgeting construction projects.